adampgiles/CI_PP1_PYG/README.md

 1. As a new user, I want to know the location of the resort so I know if it in an area where I would like to visit and to plan my journey.
 2. As a new user, I want to know what lodges are available at the resort to ensure I get one that will accommodate my party size.
-3. As a new user, I want to know what activities are available at the park.
 4. As a new user, I want to see pricing information for the lodges.
 5. As a new user, I want to see information on the park's office opening times.
 6. As a new user, I want to see information on how to book a lodge stay.